Comparing Patterns: Windowpane, Glen, and Check Men’s Plaid Suits

 Choosing the appropriate plaid pattern of suit is not just a matter of personal taste, but also influences your level of fashion and professionalism.
 Various patterns carry varied tones, as bold and eye-catching, to muted and sophisticated.
 Whether you are at a business meeting, formal or even a casual party, it is good to know the features of both patterns to make the correct choice.

 Patterns like windowpane, glen, and traditional checks each have unique histories, textures, and visual effects.
 With these differences in mind, you will be able to choose a suit that fits your figure, suits the event, and fits your personal style.
+1930s suits really made them a hugely popular style.

 Breaking Down the Patterns